 Ice Velocity (IV) gridded data from synthetic aperture radar interferometry and feature tracking;

 Calving Front Location (CFL) time series of marine-terminating glaciers;

-The CCI data will be supplemented with partner agency data from missions such as Landsat and ICESat in order to provide consistent, long term time series of these four parameters.
-Together with mass change data from GRACE, and melt extent data from satellite microwave observations, the CCI Ice Sheets data sets will improve the monitoring of the most rapidly changing ice sheet on the planet.
+The CCI data will be supplemented with partner agency data from missions such as Landsat and ICESat in order to provide consistent, long term time series of these five parameters.
+Together with melt extent data from satellite microwave observations, the CCI Greenland Ice Sheet data sets will improve the monitoring of the most rapidly changing ice sheet on the planet.

 All data will be made available to the public in a transparent format.
 We believe that the data sets produced van be of great societal importance, particularly due to the connection between Ice Sheets changes and future global sea level changes.

 The Greenland_Ice_Sheet_cci project is happy to announce the release of Newsletter Issue 6.
 This issue provides commentary and images of the newly released data products for the GIS_cci ECV parameters Surface Elevation Change, Ice Velocity, Grounding Line Location, and the new phase two parameter Gravimetry Mass Balance.
 A presentation is also given of the ongoing Optical Ice Velocity processing including a comparison with with our existiting SAR-based Ice Velocity product in the Jakobshavn Glacier area.